 Enhanced Visibility and Transparency

 One of the biggest challenges in SCM is the lack of visibility across the supply chain.
-ERP solutions give dotSolved access to real-time data and analytics, which helps them keep an eye on supplier performance, analyze inventory levels, and make precise demand predictions.
+ERP solutions give organizations access to real-time data and analytics, which helps them keep an eye on supplier performance, analyze inventory levels, and make informed decision for demand predictions.
 According to a Deloitte report, 79% of businesses with effective supply chains see revenue growth that is noticeably higher than normal.

 -